Recommendations are dead. Execution is the new product.

 Structure build (first day, if you ask).
 Generates Brand, Hero Shopping, Workhorse Shopping, Bleed Shopping campaign skeletons from your real catalog.
 You approve before anything goes live.

 Daily negative keyword mining.
-Searches the previous day's search terms report, scores commercial intent, and adds the obvious negatives.
-Logs what was added and why.
+Reads the previous day's search terms report, scores commercial intent, and lines up the negatives worth blocking.
+Each one arrives with the spend and the conversion count behind it.

 Daily feed labelling.
-Re-tags every SKU by margin tier and 30-day velocity.
-The labels feed into the campaign structure so Smart Bidding has tier-specific Target ROAS.
+Works out the right margin tier and 30-day velocity label for every SKU.
+Once the labels are live, the campaign structure gives Smart Bidding a tier-specific Target ROAS.

 Context-aware scaling.
 Every campaign gets per-tier scaling rules that weigh ROAS, margin, velocity, day-of-week, and monthly pacing.
 Same ROAS in two different contexts produces opposite moves.